-When I’m wearing or looking to purchase a new watch, one of my personal preferences is a watch which is very legible at a quick glance to the wrist.
-Although the Hamilton Khaki Mechanical performs well when the lights turn off, during the daytime the 24-hour display on the dial actually felt quite distracting in real life situations – almost bringing away from the watches huge positive points.
-Apart of a collection of watches, I believe this issue wouldn’t be as prominent as if you were after a watch with a good amount of clarity you would go for our diver suggestion or everyday piece.
+When I'm wearing or looking to purchase a new watch, one of my personal preferences is a watch that is very legible at a quick glance to the wrist.
+Although the Hamilton Khaki Mechanical performs well when the lights turn off, during the daytime the 24-hour display on the dial actually felt quite distracting in real life situations - almost bringing away from the watches huge positive points.
+Apart of a collection of watches, I believe this issue wouldn't be as prominent as if you were after a watch with a good amount of clarity you would go for our diver suggestion or everyday piece.

 Give the watch a new look instantly